keikai/doc/dev-ref/adv/Custom_Formula_Functions.md

 public class MySubtotal extends MultiOperandNumericFunction{

     protected MySubtotal() {
-        // the first parameter determines whether to evaluate boolean value.
-If
+        // countBoolean: whether to evaluate boolean value.
+If it's true,
-        // it's true, evaluator will evaluate boolean value to number.
-TRUE to 1
+        // evaluator will evaluate boolean value to number.
+TRUE to 1 and
-        // and FALSE to 0.
-        // If it's false, boolean value is just ignored.
+        // FALSE to 0.
+If it's false, boolean value is just ignored.
-        // The second parameter determines whether to evaluate blank value. super(false, false);
+        // countBlank: whether to evaluate blank value.
+        // strict: when false (Excel SUM semantics), a text value reached
+        // through a reference is skipped instead of parsed as a number. super(false, false, false);
     }

     /**